-We have expanded our product portfolio of research assay kits for the cardiovascular research markets with the addition of five new assay products from BioCheck for the measurement of biomarkers of inflammation related to cardiovascular disease.
-Given the availability of sufficient capital resources, we plan to pursue the development of novel cardiac markers intended to provide a more effective diagnostic predictor test for patients at risk of cardiac events before they occur.
-We are planning to develop this product through the combination of our myeloperoxidase, or MPO, assay with other in-house assays.
-We also believe that our Ergothioneine compound may be well suited for development as a nutraceutical supplement that can be sold over the counter.
+During the nine months ended September 30, 2006, we expanded our product portfolio of research assay kits for the research markets with the addition of eight new assay products.
+Given the availability of sufficient capital resources, we plan to pursue the development of cardiac markers.
+We are planning to expand our cardiovascular and inflammatory products through the combination of our myeloperoxidase, or MPO, assay with other in-house assays and new assays in development.
+We also believe that our Ergothioneine compound may be well suited for development as a nutraccutical supplement that can be sold over the counter.
 We are currently testing Ergothioneine produced in bulk to ensure that its purity level is acceptable.
-Given the availability of sufficient capital resources and the successful scale-up to a bulk manufacturing process that ensures an acceptable level of purity, we intend to pursue the development of Ergothioneine for use in the over the counter market, however, there can be no assurance as to when or if we will launch Ergothioneine on a commercial basis as a nutraceutical.
+Given the availability of sufficient capital resources and the successful scale-up to a bulk manufacturing process that ensures an acceptable level of purity, we intend to pursue the development of Ergothioneine for use in the over the counter market, however, there can be no assurance as to when or if we will launch Ergotheioneine on a commercial basis as a nutraccutical.

 BioCheck currently has several products under development for cancer, cardiac/inflammatory and angiogenesis research applications.
 A research assay and reagents for the detection of HMGA2, a marker for aggressive breast cancer, are under development.
 Myeloperoxidase is an inflammatory protein that has utility as a prognostic marker for cardiac events.
-A new myeloperoxidase research assay has been developed that we expect will be ready for commercial launch in the third quarter of 2006.
+A new myeloperoxidase research assay has been developed that we expect will result in commercial sales in the fourth quarter of 2006.
 Id proteins play a central role in cell differentiation, and Id1 and Id3 play a central and critical role in tumor related angiogenesis.
 BioCheck has developed research assays and rabbit monoclonal antibodies for the detection of human and mouse Id proteins.
 We currently expect that the Id protein assays and reagents will be ready for commercial launch by late 2006.

-Loans and Warrant
+Other Loans and Warrant